Planning Ahead

 - Early apples – applesauce, apple butter, sweet cider for canning fruit

-- Stone fruit – canned singly, as juice, jam, syrup, or canned pie filling; dehydrate slices or halves, make fruit leather; fruit wine
+- Stone fruit – canned singly, as juice, jam, plum jelly, syrup, or canned pie filling; dehydrate slices or halves, make fruit leather; fruit wine, or even freeze-dry

-- Tomatoes, peppers, and tomatillos – can salsa, salsa verde chicken, marinara sauce, tomato soup, fermented tomatoes, sun-dried tomatoes, canned tomato soup
+- Tomatoes, peppers, and tomatillos – salsa (like sweet pepper creamy salsa), salsa verde chicken, marinara sauce, fermented tomatoes, sun-dried tomatoes, homemade tomato soup, fermented hot sauce, and fermented tomato sauce

-- Early winter squash – cure first to develop sweetness before eating or preserving
+- Early winter squash – cure first to develop sweetness before eating or preserving, or turning into puree (or pumpkin pie!)

 - Cabbage – sauerkraut